mutablestate/mensagem/README.md

 ###Use

 Once you have built the script, it is treated like any other executable.
-On Linux, you can run it with `./mensagem`.
-On Windows, just type in `mensagem`.
+On Linux and Mac OS, you can run it with `./mensagem`.
+On Windows, you need to type `escript mensagem`.

 At the moment, mensagem (with no arguments) prints out random quotes and reminders.
-The `-q` option will just print out quotes and the `-r` option will just print out the reminders (the reminders functionality does not work yet -- please be patient for a few more days).
+The `-q` option will just print out quotes and the `-r` option will just print out the reminders.

+To add reminders, use the -a option, as in the example below:

+    mensagem -a 2014/10/12 "Greet the wife."

+At the moment, the date needs to be formatted Year/Month/Day and the year must be written with four digits.

 ###Status

-Pre-pre-alpha.
+Pre-alpha.

 ####Author